WeirdConstructor/WLambda/doc/wlambda_reference.md

 Note that there are two operators that interact with this type in a convenient way.
 The optional or operator `/$o` and the default value operator `//` can be used to provide default values and unwrap optionals.
+These operators also support short circuit, that means you can write `x // return[$none]`.

 The functions `is_none` and `is_some` like stated above work for these optional values too: